Luk-kar/SmogSense/README.md

-# 🌫️🔧 SmogSense

-A modular `data platform` for `end-to-end analytics`, `data pipeline orchestration`, `machine learning model registry` in local open-source environments or for commercial cloud setup.
+A modular `data platform` for `end-to-end analytics`, `data pipeline orchestration`, `machine learning model registry` in local open-source environments or for a commercial cloud setup.

 The project, as an example, used [public air-quality data](https://github.com/Luk-kar/smogsense-data).

+The main goal was an educational one.

 ## 📸 System Overview
 **Data Platform Architecture:**